lyf-1/CodeClassification/README.md

 We adopt the model at the training iteration with the lowest valid accuracy for evaluation in the test set.

 The hyper-parameters are shown in train.py.
 We fix the random seed, so you can get the similar results.

+(If you want to train the model on GPU with default hyper-params, make sure your GPU has at least 8G memory.)

 ```
 Test Acc: 0.9843
 ```